 Fundación Capital, an international social enterprise dedicated to reducing poverty at scale through public and private sector partnerships, designed a new initiative with the goal of “freeing financial education.”
 Through the LISTA Initiative, community leaders facilitate access to the training app via shared tablets and smartphones, to achieve economies of scale.
 Participants are able to learn from the comfort of their own homes, study at their own pace, and customize their learning by focusing on topics most relevant to them.
 LISTA integrates audio, video, simulators, and gaming elements in an attempt to overcome literacy barriers and make the experience more entertaining.

 An IPA evaluation tested the impact of LISTA’s tablet-based application on financial knowledge and attitudes, informal and formal financial practices, and the use of financial products by participants of Colombia’s conditional cash transfer program (about 90 percent of whom are women).
 Results indicated that the LISTA tablet initiative had significant impacts on financial knowledge, attitudes toward formal financial services, adoption of financial practices, and financial outcomes.
-Women who used the LISTA app had a better understanding of savings and budgeting concepts, expressed increased preferences for saving formally rather than informally, and had better numeracy skills in rural areas than women who didn’t have access to the tablets.
-They also reported more trust in banks.
+Women who used the LISTA app had a better understanding of savings and budgeting concepts, expressed increased preferences for saving formally rather than informally than women who didn’t have access to the tablets.
 In general, impact increased the poorer, the less educated, and the more rural the population.

-Importantly, LISTA participants demonstrated a greater ability to put their knowledge into practice than those in the comparison group.
-They were more likely to set savings goals and felt more capable of teaching others how to use ATMs.
+Importantly, LISTA participants demonstrated a greater ability to put their knowledge into practice than those in the comparison group, as they were more likely to set savings goals.
 These women also reported saving more informally immediately after receiving the tablet and had higher account balances (according to bank data).
-One year after the program started they continued to report increased informal savings and had less debt in the formal credit sector.
+Two years after the program started, they continued to report increased informal savings and had less debt in the formal credit sector.